Delmarva Division: Contraction

 In the mid-1940's the railroad bridge across the Lewes and Rehoboth Canal in Rehoboth was removed and service terminated east of the canal.

 Passenger service on the Division was eliminated in 1949.

-In 1956, the PRR abandoned the tracks between Snow Hill, Maryland and Franklin City, Virginia.
+In 1956, the PRR abandoned the tracks between the Maryland-Virginia line and Franklin City, Virginia.

 In the 1970s, Penn Central abandoned the rail line between Lewes and Rehoboth Beach.

 Freight service continued to run to Lewes, where it served the SPI Pharma plant near Cape Henlopen with two to three transports a month, until September 2016 when DelDOT determined the swing bridge over the canal was structurally unsound, as it had sunk 7-8 inches due to settlement and some pieces of timber had split, and closed it.
 As a result of the bridge closure, SPI Pharma began shipping by truck and three tank cars remained stranded at SPI Pharma.
 In 2017, DelDOT determined that repairs to the swing bridge would be too costly and that they would abandon the line from Lewes to Cool Spring Road.
 Originally the tank cars were to be transported across the swing bridge, but due to the instability of the bridge they decided to transport the tank cars by truck across the canal and reassemble them onto the tracks on the other side for them to be hauled by rail to Georgetown.
 The three tank cars were trucked out of SPI Pharma in November 2017.
 A train pulled the tank cars out of Lewes on December 15, 2017, ending train service to Lewes.
 The line was decommissioned in 2018 and the tracks east of the Allen Harim Poultry Plant in Harbeson were removed that year.

 In 2017, Canonie Atlantic Company/Accomack-Northampton Transportation District Commission applied to abandon the 49.1 miles of rail line from Hallwood to Cape Charles.
 It ran its last train in May 2018 and on Oct 31, 2019 the STB approved its abandonment application and it was railbanked.
 In 2020, the Virginia Department of Transportation began studying transforming the railroad into a trail called the Eastern Shore Rail to Trail.
 In October 2021 the Accomack-Northampton Transportation District Commission voted to remove the tracks and that work was performed in 2022.